-When coxed boats are permitted, coxes must wear appropriate personal protective equipment (PPE):
+Coxes must wear appropriate personal protective equipment (PPE):

 - As with rowers, coxes may wish to wear a face-covering during the launching process. - In a stern loader coxes should wear both a face covering and eye protection this eye protection could be goggles, sunglasses or a face visor (a visor protects both eyes and additionally keeps the face covering dry). - In a bow loader coxes should wear a face covering.